petereijgermans11/workshop-reactjs-vuejs/workshop-reactjs-vuejs/vuejs-app/README.md

 #Exercise 5:

-- The v-model (2 way databinding )does not work for the tesla-counter.component
+- The 'v-model' (2-way databinding) does not work for the tesla-counter.component

 #Exercise 6: